nebari-dev/nebari/docs/source/installation/usage.md

 This file is the configuration file that will determine how the cloud infrastructure and QHub is built and deployed in the next step.

-But at this point it is just a text file!
+But at this point it's just a text file!
 You could edit it manually if you are unhappy with the choices, or delete it and start over again.

-Or it would be possible to create from scratch or re-use a `qhub-config.yaml` file - it is not essential to use `qhub init` at all, but it is often the easiest way to get started.
+Or it would be possible to create from scratch or re-use a `qhub-config.yaml` file - it's not essential to use `qhub init` at all, but it's often the easiest way to get started.

 To understand some ways in which you could decide to edit the YAML file, see [Advanced Configuration](configuration.md).